-- 2. While sweeping, drive between the optimal sweeping speed limit, as recorded in the equipment list above. - 3.
+- 1. Operate all sweepers and equipment according to the manufacturer's recommended settings, standards, and procedures. - 2.
+While sweeping, drive between the optimal sweeping speed limit, as recorded in the equipment list above. - 3.
 Sweeping will not take place during moderate to heavy rainfall or during periods of extreme cold (temperatures lower than 15 degrees Fahrenheit). - 4.
 If spills occur or illegal discharges are seen, report to Timothy Olson Director of Public Works at 978-626-5227